Welcome to the dark side of the well-favored paradise-sport.

 7. Head trauma

 Loose surfboard in the surf is probably one of the most common reasons why innocent people get injured.
 Sometimes a leash brokes, other times people don’t even use the leash.
 Why not?
-They say if you don’t have the leash you work more for the wave to maximize your effort.
+They say if you don’t have the leash, you work more for the wave to maximize your effort.
 After all, this article is about safety, so you should never practice this anywhere where people are surfing nearby.
-The loose surfboard cannot be seen from the shore, where beginner surfers or kids could be playing and duck-diving the waves when the loose board is washed towards the shore.
+The loose surfboard cannot be seen from the shore, where beginner surfers or kids could be playing and duck-diving the waves when the loose board is washed towards the beach.

 8. Broken eardrums